beyond-sharepoint/sp-angular-webpack/README.md

 TODO:

- -[ ] Add a configure script which modifies ./app/HostWebProxy.config.js
+ -[ ] Add a configure run script which modifies ./app/HostWebProxy.config.js -[ ] Support transferrable objects in HostWebProxy for large uploads/downloads -[ ] Add an angular http interceptor for any $http requests going to the siteweb -[X] Figure out growth in app.bundle.js
- -[ ] Support transferrable objects in HostWebProxy for large uploads/downloads -[ ] Add an angular http interceptor for any $http requests going to the siteweb -[ ] Figure out growth in app.bundle.js
+ -[X] Better debugging experience? (really a bable/webpack thing. maybe document local vars are  off of context_) -[ ] Make promises angular promises so that $scope.$apply doesn't need to be run after an await.
- -[ ] Better debugging experience? (really a bable/webpack thing. maybe document local vars are  off of context_)
+ -[ ] Unit test all the things!
 - [ ] Finish Samples
     - [ ] File Upload
     - [ ] Document Set